threefoldtech/home/products/tfcloud2.8.md

 ### Dash Full Node Deployment

 On this release we are allowing users to deploy Dash Blockchain Full Node on top of ThreeFold Grid via VDC Admin Panel.

 #### Specification

-- x
+- Deploy A Dash full node that allows users build applications and services with Node.js.

 #### Changelogs

-- x
+- Added solution images to the VDC
+- Added Dash helm charts to the VDC
+- Created deployment chatflows for Dash Full Node
+- Created Dash Full Node status page for users as node monitoring platform

-### Generic Improvements
+### Generic VDC Improvements

-x

-#### Specification
-- x
+Several minor improvements on VDC's performance, recovery, processes, and user experience.

 #### Changelogs

-- x
+- Allowed setting key to control VDC from the rest API
+- Fetch VDC workloads from TF Explorer for VDC listing
+- Added Support button on VDC deployer and on the VDC controller
+- Enable ETCD cluster installation on 3Nodes
+- Added service to redeploy the VDC controller if node goes down
+- Create Service to redeploy 3Bot server incase node goes down
+- Drain kubernetes node before deletion
+- Allow new VDC master redeployment if the VDC master dies